Asabeneh/30-Days-Of-Python/05_Day_Lists/05_lists.md

   print(fruits)     # ['orange', 'mango', 'lemon', 'banana']
   ```

+🌕 You are diligent and you have already achieved quite a lot.
+You have just completed day 5 challenges and you are 5 steps a head in to your way to greatness.
+Now do some exercises for your brain and for your muscle.

 ## 💻 Exercises: Day 5

+### Exercises: Level 1

 1. Declare an empty list
 2. Declare a list with more than 5 items